Alfreð Finnbogason: Breiðablik

-Alfreð joined Breiðablik in 2005, featuring in the club's highly successful youth team alongside future internationals and/or expatriates Gylfi Sigurðsson, Aron Jóhannsson, Jóhann Berg Guðmundsson, Elfar Freyr Helgason, Guðmundur Kristjánsson, Kristinn Steindórsson and Kristinn Jónsson.
+Alfreð joined Breiðablik in 2005, featuring in the club's highly successful youth team alongside future internationals and/or expatriates Gylfi Sigurðsson, Jóhann Berg Guðmundsson, Elfar Freyr Helgason, Guðmundur Kristjánsson, Kristinn Steindórsson and Kristinn Jónsson.

 He made his senior debut for Breiðablik in 2008.
 In the 2009 Úrvalsdeild season, he scored 13 goals in 18 league games for Breiðablik.
 At the end of the campaign, he was voted Young Player of the Year by his fellow players.
 Breiðablik also won their first title ever, the Icelandic Cup.

 After the 2009 season, he had a trial with Tippeligaen side Viking and English Championship side Blackpool.

 In 2010, Alfreð was joint league top goalscorer with 14 goals, and voted player of the year by fellow players as Breiðablik won their first league title and participated for the first time in the UEFA Europa League when they played against Scottish side Motherwell.